1. David Thompson, NC State, 1973-1975

 I still think David Thompson is the greatest player ever in college basketball.
 David was the queen on the chessboard.
 He could go everywhere: inside, outside, rebounding.
 His impact was felt all over the floor.
 He changed the game.
 Everyone from then on wanted to be a Skywalker. – Len Elmore, quoted in Legends of NC State Basketball by Tim Peeler

 David Thompson is the best player in ACC basketball history.
-I think that is a generally accepted conclusion, but is it unassailable?
-Who else could an argument be made for?
+That’s not a controversial conclusion, but is it unassailable?
+Who else has an argument?

-I think a credible argument can be made for Sampson, and… that’s it.
-I don’t see anyone else in Thompson’s neighborhood.
-Laettner is my number three, and even if you gave Laettner every possible advantage, I still don’t see a line of reasoning that leads to the conclusion that he was better than David Thompson.
-Sampson, on the other hand, has a case.
-Stated simply, he was national Player of the Year three times; Thompson only once.
+I’d say Sampson has an argument, and… that’s it.
+Laettner is my number three, and even if you give him every possible advantage, I don’t see a line of reasoning that leads to the conclusion that he was better than David Thompson.
+As for Sampson, he was consensus national Player of the Year three times compared to once for Thompson.
 So why does Thompson rate ahead?
-Well, it comes down to three things.
+It comes down to three things.

 2. Competition for the awards.
 Sampson was competing with Danny Ainge, Terry Cummings, Mark Aguirre, James Worthy, and sophomore Michael Jordan.
 Thompson was competing with Bill Walton, generally considered to be one of the five best college basketball players of all time.

 3. Tournament play.
-Thompson had one of the all-time great NCAA Tournament performances in 1974 to lead the Wolfpack to a championship and knock off Walton and UCLA in the process.
-Sampson’s tournament history was mostly characterized by frustration and missed opportunity.
+Thompson had one of the all-time great NCAA Tournament performances in 1974, dethroning UCLA and leading the Wolfpack to a national championship.
+Sampson’s tournament history was characterized mostly by frustration and missed opportunity.

 I’ve mentioned a couple of times the ESPN College Basketball Encyclopedia that I have from 2008.
 DT is the top-ranked ACC player in their listing of the 50 greatest college basketball players.
 The full list of ACC players is: